salrashid123/gcp-adc-tpm/README.md

 There are several ways to embed a GCP Service Account into a TPM.

 1. download a Google ServiceAccount's json file and embed the private part to the TPM or
-2. Generate a Key ON THE TPM and then import the public part to GCP. or
+2. Generate a Key _on the TPM_ and then import the public part to GCP
 3. remote seal the service accounts RSA Private key remotely, encrypt it with the remote TPM's Endorsement Key and load it

-These are described here: [oauth2 TPM TokenSource](https://github.com/salrashid123/oauth2/blob/master/README.md#usage-tpmtokensource)
+These are described here: [oauth2 TPM TokenSource](https://github.com/salrashid123/oauth2?tab=readme-ov-file#usage)

 This specific demo here will use option (1) which is the easiest but ultimately, you just need a reference handle to the TPM which all three options can provide.

 > *NOTE* While this repo is a CLI,  you can acquire an embedded service account's token for use with a library as an [oauth2 TPM TokenSource](https://github.com/salrashid123/oauth2/blob/master/README.md#usage-tpmtokensource)

-#### WorkloadFederation mTLS
+#### Workload Identity Federation mTLS

 This repo also allow you to embed an mTLS certificate into a TPM for use with [GCP Workload Federation with x509 certificates](https://cloud.google.com/iam/docs/workload-identity-federation-with-x509-certificates).

 for mTLS certificates, the you can

 1. create a private key on the TPM and issue a CSR to sign by a CA
-2. create a private key, sign it by a CA and then embed the private key on the tpm
+2. create a private key, sign it by a CA and then embed the private key on the TPM

 to use mTLS, you need to please see [GCP Workload Identity Federation using x509 certificates](https://github.com/salrashid123/mtls-tokensource)